[Moderate revision–posted 12/11/23 (replaces 10/25/21 edition)]

 (4) Is not on a voluntary leave without pay for personal reasons.

-These employees may continue group insurance coverage during a period of leave without pay provided the applicable premium payments are made to Payroll Services when due.
+These employees may continue group insurance coverage during a period of leave without pay provided the applicable premium payments are made to Payroll & Tax Services when due.

 b.
 Leave without Pay

 Employees who are in or expected to be in voluntary leave without pay status (do not work or receive pay) for a full month's time are not eligible to receive the state contribution unless the leave is classified as FMLA.
-Information on FMLA can be located in OP 70.32, Family and Medical Leave and Parental Leave.
+Information on FMLA can be located in TTU System Regulation 07.12, Employee Leave.
 These employees will be reported to the ERS, which will be responsible for the collection of the total premium of all group insurance coverage, including the employer contribution, if applicable.
 The employee will receive a premium billing from ERS and must make prompt payment to avoid cancellation of all coverage.

 Going on leave without pay is a qualifying life event (QLE).
-Employees may make changes to their insurance coverages and TexFlex elections that are consistent with the event effective the first of the month following the month the employee goes on leave without pay.
+Employees may make changes to their insurance coverages and TexFlex elections consistent with the event.
+These changes will be effective the first of the month following the month the employee goes on leave without pay.
 An employee may change from FMLA to straight leave without pay status.
 The maximum period of eligibility while in a leave without pay status is 12 continuous months.
 When the maximum period of leave without pay is reached, all GBP coverage is automatically canceled.

 c.
 Upon the Death of a Covered Employee